mushtahid/GEOG5995-Practicals/README.md

 The aim of the GEOG5995 was to introduce students to the world of programming, especially with Python.

 ## What does the code do?
 This is a simple ABM model containing a herd of sheep and a pack of wolves!
 The main idea behind this project was to create a model where agents (representing the animals) can interact with each other and the environment in which they are in.
 The code will run the model in a GUI.
+It is recommended to read [this page on my website](https://mushtahid.github.io/projects/uol/pss/abm.html) as well to better understand the model.

 ### Core components of the ABM
 The model consists of the three following core components: